 Companies that blog generate 67% more leads per month than those that don’t.

 It’s also no longer about focusing only on the sell.
 You need to provide a lot of value and supporting content to back-up the main content (commercial content) to create “clusters” and areas of the site that hold authority.

 For example, if you’re optimising for safari holidays in Tanzania, your core keyword base will probably look something like this:

 |Keyword/Search Phrases||UK Search Volume|

 |Tanzania tours and safaris||20|

 |Tailor made safaris Tanzania||10|

 Which is great, but users need to know and want to know more – this is your chance to establish yourself as an expert in the field (and saying we are experts in Tanzanian safari holidays blah blah blah isn’t enough).
 Also don’t get too focused on search volume, as this is a PPC metric and is a representative number of the number of average monthly searches that contained a paid ad, not searches in total.

-If I was writing this resource for Tanzania, I would include:
+If I was writing this resource for Tanzania, I would include content such as:

 Where to go in Tanzania